 The price for Faberge is 20-200 USD and depends on the size of the egg.

-I must confess that Russians themselves have warm feelings for vintage New Year tree decorations.
+I must confess that Russians themselves have warm feelings for vintage New Year’s tree decorations.
 Probably, because the New Year is the most loved and widely celebrated Russian holiday.
-Despite the abundance of cool contemporary decorations, we prefer vintage balls, pine cones, stars and figurines.
+Despite the abundance of cool contemporary decorations, we prefer vintage glass balls, pine cones, stars, and figurines.

-Pay attention: the best NY decorations are made of finest glass and thus are fragile.
+Pay attention: the best NY decorations are made of finest glass, and thus they are fragile.
 If you know you can’t pack them safely, opt for decorations made of papier-mâché or pressed cotton.
 They are not worse — just rarer.

 Many of us dream of touching something related to space.
 I’m sure you’ll surprise your friends if you offer them lunch of a cosmonaut.